opsdroid/opsdroid/docs/contributing.md

 docker run --rm -ti -v $(pwd):/usr/src/app opsdroid/opsdroid:myfeature tox
 ```

+## Maintainer scripts

+This project contains a directory called [`scripts`](https://github.com/opsdroid/opsdroid/tree/master/scripts) which are simple python scripts for use by maintainers when working on opsdroid.
+Each directory contains the script itself, a README and other supporting files.
+See the individual README files for more information.

 ## Documentation
 More documentation is always appreciated and it's something that you can contribute to from the GitHub web interface.
 This might be a great start point if you are new to Open Source and GitHub!